 The National Institute for Health and Welfare released national guidelines for PrEP on 17 April 2019.
 You can find the guidelines (in Finnish) here.
 The health care professional involved in organizing the PrEP treatment should have knowledge of HIV, STIs and sexual behavior.
 They do not have to be HIV specialists.
 Just in case, you can print and bring the basics of PrEP leaflet (in Finnish) to your appointment as background information.
 In the public healthcare system, for example infectious disease and STI policlinics can prescribe PrEP.
 As far as we know, generic PrEP medicines are going to enter the Finnish market in May.
 The prices for the medicines are still unknown but doctor’s visits and laboratory check ups related to PrEP are free in the public healthcare system.
 The medicines are paid fully by the user and not covered by Finnish social security.

 It is important to test kidney function (creatine test), do an HIV test and test for other STIs before starting the medication.
 Before starting PrEP, it is very important to be sure that you do not have HIV.
 A recent HIV infection shows up in the tests 4-12 weeks from transmission, so you should avoid high risk situations during that time.
 After starting PrEP, regular laboratory tests including HIV and other STI testing every three months is essential.
 PrEP should always be used under medical supervision.

-At the moment the only available medicine used for PrEP in Finland is Truvada, but generic options will be available in May 2019.
-As of now the only way to get affordable PrEP is by asking your doctor here in Finland for an EU prescription and buying the medicine from abroad (within the EU) with that prescription.
+At the moment generic options are available for 75 e/30 pills.
+The medicines are paid fully by the user and not covered by Finnish social security.
+It is still possible to get even more affordable PrEP by asking your doctor here in Finland for an EU prescription and buying the medicine from abroad (within the EU) with that prescription.

 More up-to-date information about PrEP, buying it from abroad and the generic medications on the Hivpoint miestenkesken.fi website.